U&Dave: Rebranding as Dave (2007-2022)

-In August 2007, UKTV announced they were considering on adding a planned relaunch of UKTV G2 to the digital terrestrial platform Freeview, replacing UKTV Bright Ideas.
-On 20 September 2007, UKTV officially announced that the relaunch of UKTV G2 would be called Dave; and that it would occur on 15 October, and would be added to Freeview on the same day.
-The channel's name was chosen with UKTV saying that "everyone knows a bloke called Dave".
+In August 2007, UKTV announced they were considering adding a planned relaunch of UKTV G2 to the digital terrestrial platform Freeview, replacing UKTV Bright Ideas.

+On 20 September 2007, UKTV officially announced that the relaunch of UKTV G2 would be called Dave, scheduled for 15 October, with the channel joining Freeview on the same day.
+The channel's name was chosen with UKTV stating that "everyone knows a bloke called Dave".

+The name has been reported to have originated from a suggestion made during early branding discussions by a technical adviser seconded from Virgin Media to assist UKTV with streaming and digital strategy.
+The suggestion was inspired by an anecdote in which several colleagues shared the same name, prompting the observation that “everyone knows a Dave”, and reinforcing the intention for the name to convey familiarity and ordinariness rather than reference any specific individual.

 To prepare for the launch, UKTV Bright Ideas was shut down permanently, with UKTV History taking over its timesharing bandwidth with Virgin1, while Dave would launch in UKTV History's former Freeview bandwidth.

 To ensure that all Freeview viewers received Dave on channel number 19, UKTV briefly placed a re-tuning notice on the programme's information.
 The timeshift service UKTV G2 +1 was effectively renamed Dave +1 and expanded its own broadcast hours to match its parent network.

 Dave used the tagline "the home of witty banter", and had Ralph Ineson as an announcer; along with David Flynn, Phill Jupitus, Iain Lee and BBC Radio 1 DJ Greg James.

 On 31 January 2008, the channel began broadcasting in widescreen, along with the other UKTV channels.

-The circle logo over Dave from 2009.